 If you’re a notebook lover like me, you probably have stacks of blank notebooks, but no idea what to do with them.
 Fear not.
 Here are some ideas that may help.

 - While they might look pretty NEW, they look better used and filled.
 There might not be a better smell, feeling, or sight than a fresh, unused notebook—but they are definitely more attractive with ideas and sketches inside.
 Don’t let the lure of a new notebook keep you from filling it up with good stuff.

 Notebooks are to be carried around.
 If they sit on the shelf, they won’t be used.
 Thus, they must go wherever you go.
 Keep one in your pocket . . .
 Your bag . . .
 Your car . . .
 Always have one.
 Always be using one.

 Notebooks are to be easily reachable at all times.
 If notebooks are out of sight, they will be out of mind, which means they won’t be used and won’t be carried around.
 Keep your notebooks VISIBLE so they aren’t lost in the business of daily life.

 6 Practical Ways to Use Notebooks

-The following list is not comprehensive, but is how I am currently using notebook in my daily routine.
+The following list is not comprehensive but is how I am currently using a notebook in my daily routine.
 Feel free to add your additional thoughts and uses in the comments.

 1. Capture tool